pkarsy/rcCalibrator/README.md

 ### Software installation
 The following instructions are for the linux command line (debian, ubuntu, linux mint).
-I suppose they can be adapted for Windows, but i didn't test it.
+I suppose they can be adapted for Windows, but I didn't test it.

 ```sh
 # The arduino development environment and the excellent Arduino-Makefile